PM Modi hits out at Congress for using name of former CDS Rawat in polls | Law-Order

 PM Modi hits out at Congress for using name of former CDS Rawat in polls

-Prime Minister Narendra Modi while addressing 'Vijay Sankalp Sabha' in Uttarakhand's Srinagar city lashed out at Congress for using late Chief of Defence Stadd (CDS) General Bipin Rawat's name to gather votes.
+Prime Minister Narendra Modi while addressing 'Vijay Sankalp Sabha' in Uttarakhand's Srinagar city lashed out at Congress for using late Chief of Defence Staff (CDS) General Bipin Rawat's name to gather votes.

 - Country: